knocean/ontofetch/README.md

     $ ontofetch fetch [options] <arguments>

-fetch requires options, unlike all other commands in with running without options runs them over all configured projects.
+fetch requires options, unlike all other commands in which running without options runs them over all configured projects.

   * `fetch --dir <arg> --url <arg>`: fetch the URL to the given directory
   * `fetch --project <arg> --dir <arg> --url <arg>`: fetch the URL to given project/directory
   * `fetch --project <arg>`: fetch configured project to dated directory in project folder

 If the ontology has imports, a `catalog-v001.xml` file will be generated for Protégé, pointing to the local path of each import.
-Each fetch operation (including those initiated by `update`) is logged in `catalog.edn`, placed in the working directory.
+Each fetch operation (including those initiated by `update`) is logged in `catalog.edn`, which is placed in the working directory.
 An HTML report is also generated as `report.html`.

 ### extract